 Emergency Funds

 Another consideration when creating your Paycheck by Budget is an Emergency Fund.
-Emergency funds are important because they take the panic out of unexpected expenses.
+Emergency funds are essential because they take the panic out of unexpected expenses.
 An unplanned expense can be devastating.

 Adding an emergency fund line item to your budget will give you peace of mind now AND in the future.
 Although the expense might make your paycheck budget a little tighter, knowing that you have funds available in case of an emergency is worth it.